EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-4/index.md

 | 2 | 3.32350" | .003525" |
 | 3 | 3.32325" | .003775" |
 | 4 | 3.32325" | .003771" |

+If you haven't already you should number your pistons before going any further to ensure your P2W measurements stay correct.

 ## Piston Ring Gaps